 - Maintain a high standard of personal conduct.
-Diversional therapists shall not be under the influence of alcohol, drugs or any substance, which adversely affects the performance of their duties.
+Recreational therapists shall not be under the influence of alcohol, drugs or any substance, which adversely affects the performance of their duties.

 - Practice integrity in all working relationships.

-- Maintain confidentiality, loyalty and integrity in all verbal and written communications concerning clients, employers, fellow workers and Diversional & Recreation Therapy Australia.
+- Maintain confidentiality, loyalty and integrity in all verbal and written communications concerning clients, employers, fellow workers and the Australian Recreational Therapy Association.
 Confidential information regarding client information should only be communicated in the context of liaising with other professionals.

 - Protect the anonymity and privacy of personal information used in relation to practice, education, research and publishing and ensure that informed consent is obtained where applicable.